Why We Sometimes Behave Against Our Values: 5 Surprising Reasons and How to Align Your Actions with Your Beliefs

 What Are Unconscious Biases?

-Unconscious biases are automatic, ingrained beliefs that influence our behavior without our awareness.
-These biases can lead us to act in ways that contradict our stated values.
-For example, you might value equality but unconsciously favor candidates from your own demographic during hiring decisions.
+Unconscious biases are automatic, ingrained beliefs that influence us and drive our behavior without our awareness.
+These biases can entice us to behave against our values, causing us to act in ways that contradict our stated beliefs.
+You might value equality but unconsciously favor candidates from your own demographic during hiring decisions, for example.

 Why They’re Hard to Spot